stevenha75/kickproxies/README.md

 # KickProxies Website - Sneaker Proxy Service Provider
-Website of a discontinued business that I helped design and make.
-KickProxies was active from 2019-2020 and offered fast unbanned proxies that sneaker botters could use to purchase shoes.
+KickProxies was active from 2019-2020 and offered fast unbanned proxies that resellers could use to purchase items.

 ## Live Demo
 https://stevenha75.github.io/kickproxies/